Robinpig/Note/docs/CS/Java/JDK/JVM/JIT.md

 ## Overview

 OpenJDK is a three tiered compilation environment.
 Methods that are only executed a few times are interpreted.
 Once a method hits a certain threshold of executions it is compiled using a text book style compiler called C1.
 Only when the method has hit an even higher threshold of executions will it be compiled using C2, the optimizing compiler.

 The JVM interprets and executes bytecode at runtime.
 In addition, it makes use of the just-in-time (JIT) compilation to boost performance.

 In earlier versions of Java, we had to manually choose between the two types of JIT compilers available in the Hotspot JVM.
 One is optimized for faster application start-up, while the other achieves better overall performance.
 Java 7 introduced tiered compilation in order to achieve the best of both worlds.

 A JIT compiler compiles bytecode to native code for frequently executed sections.
 These sections are called hotspots, hence the name Hotspot JVM.
 As a result, Java can run with similar performance to a fully compiled language.
 Let's look at the two types of JIT compilers available in the JVM.

+The system supports 5 execution levels:

+* level 0 - interpreter (Profiling is tracked by a MethodData object, or MDO in short)
+* level 1 - C1 with full optimization (no profiling)
+* level 2 - C1 with invocation and backedge counters
+* level 3 - C1 with full profiling (level 2 + All other MDO profiling information)
+* level 4 - C2 with full profile guided optimization

 C1 – Client Compiler

 The client compiler, also called C1, is a type of a JIT compiler optimized for faster start-up time.
 It tries to optimize and compile the code as soon as possible.

 Historically, we used C1 for short-lived applications and applications where start-up time was an important non-functional requirement.
 Prior to Java 8, we had to specify the -client flag to use the C1 compiler.
 However, if we use Java 8 or higher, this flag will have no effect.

 C2 – Server Compiler

 The server compiler, also called C2(Opto), is a type of a JIT compiler optimized for better overall performance.
 C2 observes and analyzes the code over a longer period of time compared to C1.
 This allows C2 to make better optimizations in the compiled code.

 Historically, we used C2 for long-running server-side applications.
 Prior to Java 8, we had to specify the -server flag to use the C2 compiler.
 However, this flag will have no effect in Java 8 or higher.

 We should note that the Graal JIT compiler is also available since Java 10, as an alternative to C2.
 Unlike C2, Graal can run in both just-in-time and ahead-of-time compilation modes to produce